jishahsarai/Dimensionality-Reduction-in-Students-Dataset/README.md

 # Dimensionality Reduction of the "Predict Student Dropout and Academic Success" Dataset

 This project explores various dimensionality reduction techniques on the "Predict Student Dropout and Academic Success" dataset from the UCI Machine Learning Repository.
 Techniques such as PCA (Principal Component Analysis), T-SNE (t-distributed Stochastic Neighbor Embedding), Isomap, and Factor Analysis are applied to uncover underlying patterns and insights within the data.
+In this repository, you'll find two files: a project report in PDF format and the accompanying code in the project.ipynb notebook.

 ## Tools and Libraries
 - Programming Language: Python